What am I seeing?

-The RAID Option ROM may report “no volumes handled by BIOS” when a capacity volume greater than 2 TB is created.
+The RAID Option ROM may report either “no volumes handled by BIOS” or "Zero Virtual Drives handled by BIOS" when a capacity volume greater than 2 TB is created.

-With large capacity disk drives, users can reach the 2 TB boundary for physical drives and for bootable RAID volumes.
+With large-capacity disk drives,1 you can reach the 2 TB boundary for physical drives and for bootable RAID volumes.
 The legacy BIOS master boot record (MBR) cannot handle physical drives larger than 2 TB or boot to a RAID volume greater than 2 TB.

 An MBR has a partition table describing the partitions of a storage device.
 The maximum size of an MBR partition cannot exceed 2 TB (2.19 TB).
 MBRs are constrained by supporting only four main partitions and a volume size of less than 2 TB.
 These constraints inhibit their use in larger volume sizes.

-The user must enable uEFI optimized boot in the system BIOS and use a GUID Disk Partition Table (GPT) on an Intel® Hardware RAID Array under an uEFI environment to boot from them.
+You must enable uEFI optimized boot in the system BIOS and use a GUID Disk Partition Table (GPT) on a hardware Intel® RAID array under an uEFI environment to boot from them.

 A GUID Partition Table (GPT) is a layout of the partition table that enables a disk partition to exceed the MBR maximum of 2.19 TB.